 Furniture care

 Wide stave raw wood furniture requires a little more care than machined tables/engineered wood furniture so it is important to follow the advice here.
-Think of the furniture like a cast-iron pan, which are the best for function but require oiling to keep them in good condition for regular use and prevent them from rusting!
+Think of the furniture like a cast-iron pan, which is the best for function but requires oiling to keep it in good condition for regular use and prevent it from rusting!

 Each piece of furniture is quality checked at every stage of the making process before leaving the workshop, your order has been made by hand to a specific industrial decor style with a luxury touch finish.